24th March 2017

 Getting a new puppy is always exciting, but it can be challenging and daunting at times, especially during the initial week.
 It’s the most important time to start bonding with your new four-legged friend and help them get used to their new surroundings.
-Craft beer company BrewDog clearly understand the importance of this first week, as they’ve recently hit the headlines for offering their staff a week’s paid ‘pawternity’ leave when they get a new pet dog.
+Craft beer company BrewDog clearly understand the importance of this first week, as they’ve recently hit the headlines for offering their staff a week’s paid ‘pawternity’ leave when they adopt a puppy or rescue dog.

 Whether you’re lucky enough to get a week’s paid leave or not, here at Asda Money we understand that there’s a lot to think about when it comes to getting a new puppy.
 From crying on the first night to essentials such as jabs and pet insurance, we’ve put together some top tips to help make sure that the first week goes as smoothly as possible.